What's On This Page?

 Baking Soda to Freshen Breath.

-Adding some baking soda to your mouthwash can instantly freshen breath and improve oral hygiene.
+Adding some to your mouthwash can instantly freshen breath and improve oral hygiene.
 I think this is a great addition to anyone’s nightly routine and studies even show that it can help your body fight bacteria better by increasing pH in your saliva temporarily.

 Here’s the recipe for Homemade Spearmint Baking Soda Mouthwash